wittyCode/ts-orm-benchmark/README.md

 I started with Drizzle since there seemed to be a lot of hype around it's performance and simplicity.

-Ideally this will enable people to checkout the repo to their machine, configure the database driver they want to be setup against their local or remote database (first step obviously PostgreSQL since supporting multiple drivers will be more work and I want to finish the different ORMs first)
+Ideally this will enable people to checkout the repo to their machine, configure the database driver they want to be setup against their local or remote database (first step being PostgreSQL since supporting multiple drivers will be more work and I want to finish the different ORMs first)

 The goal is not a benchmark with optimized ORM usage - but instead a benchmark with code implemented following tutorials and then applying code tidyings like extracting stuff into methods to improve readability.
 I do this since this is what I imagine most code to look like: a team learning a new framework/library and using it.
 When you're more experienced you'll probably be able to optimize - but this is not the scope of this benchmark.
+For this I try to balance the time I invest into learning the different frameworks and trying to figure out problems from the documentation and available resources.
+If a problem COULD be solved with very high effort or with complicating the code too much, I'll probably take the performance hit.

 In the long run I want to compare the following libraries, some because they are popular, some because they keep popping up on my radar: